-Recommended line diameters of docking and anchoring lines
+Recommended line diameters for docking and anchoring lines

-The length of the ship proves the best guide when recommending the line diameter to be used for docking and anchoring applications.
+The length of the ship is the best criterion for recommending the line diameter for docking and anchoring applications.
 Based on the ship’s displacement, docking and anchoring lines must be primarily able to withstand the pressure of the flood tide, stream and wind pressure, as a function of the type of the ship.
-Note: The given values are for reference only.
-When furnishing ships with lines, the legislation and registers of the respective countries must be respected above all else.
+Note: The values provided are for reference only.
+When furnishing ships with lines, the legislation and registers of the respective countries must be respected in the first place.

-Recommended line diameters for sheets and halyards of polyester
+Recommended line diameters for sheet lines and halyards from polyester

-When using high-strength materials as Vectran or Dyneema®, the line diameter may be reduced by up to 2 mm.
-Note: The above stated numbers are approximate values only.
-The legislation and register of the respective country must be followed when outfitting aboat.
+When using high-strength materials such as Vectran or Dyneema®, the line diameter may be reduced by up to 2 mm.
+Note: The above stated values are approximate only.
+The legislation and register of the respective country must be followed when furnishing a boat.

 |Boat length (feet)||Sheets*||Halyards*|

 |20 - 26 ft||8 mm||8 mm||10 mm||8 mm||8 mm||8 mm|